Foundation for Beginners

 Mineral foundations work well with all skin types, especially sensitive skin.

 - Consider if you want a light or medium-coverage.
 If you have good skin, but want to even out a few ruddy areas, consider a light coverage.
 For women with really uneven skin tone or blemishes, consider a medium-coverage foundation.
+You could even try something like this Jane Iredale powder if you would prefer a powder foundation.

 - For professional help show up to the makeup counter with a clean, fresh face that is moisturized.
 Don’t show up already wearing foundation.